funkyOne/fortyTwo.Docs/Authentication.md

 ```

 # Specifying user session data
-On successful login the client app will receive `userId` and `session token`.
+On successful login your client app will receive `userId` and `session token`.
 Every user-specific API method call
 should be signed with this data.

 ##Using HTTP headers